 Symptoms Of Interstitial Cystitis

 Patient suffering from interstitial cystitis may have frequent urge to pass urine.
-Eventually every hour day and night the patient has to visit the washroom.
-However, the patient may pass small quantity of urine.

 The second most characteristic symptom is pain and tenderness in the lower abdomen and the area between the vagina and anus, called perineum.
 In male it is the area between scrotum and anus.
 Pain increases as the bladder becomes full.
 Pain is relieved after voiding urine.
 Many patients experience pain while performing sexual act.
 There may be discomfort and pain in the penis and scrotum.
 In women the symptoms aggravate during onset of menses.